Hudsn/morph/language.md

 Example:
 ```
 SET my_variable =  coalesce(NULL, "coalesce ftw!")
-// my_variable results in "coalesce"
+// my_variable results in "coalesce ftw"
 ```

 ### fallback(item, fallback): result
 A combination of `catch` and `coalesce`.
 Checks if `item` is `NULL` or an error, and if so, returns the `fallback` value instead.
 Otherwise, returns `item`.

 ### drop()
-Stops the current run of the Morph program, and returns dest as NULL.
+Stops the current run of the Morph program, and returns @out as NULL.
 Useful in IF statements for short-circuiting

 ### emit()
-Stops the current run of the Morph program, and returns dest at its current state.
+Stops the current run of the Morph program, and returns @out at its current state.
 Useful in IF statements for short-circuiting

 Example:
 ```
-SET dest = "hello world"
+SET @out = "hello world"
 emit()
-SET dest = "goodbye world"
+SET @out = "goodbye world"

 // returns "hello world"
 ```